9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 Asphalt (or concrete) and high temps can conspire to burn and blister your pup’s paw pads.
 And it’s not always the extreme heat days that can render the floor lava for our dogs.

 “The outside air temperature can be 77 degrees Fahrenheit, but the asphalt temperature can be 125 degrees Fahrenheit,” Dr. Bierbrier says.
 Burns are an issue, and so is the heat these materials radiate.
-Since dogs are closer to that ground, walking on asphalt increases the risk of heat stroke.
+Walking on asphalt also increases the risk of heat stroke, since dogs are closer to the ground.

-There are the obvious strategies for avoiding burns, like, again, taking dogs out for their walk early in the morning and keeping walks shorter than usual.
-But, also, you can rub a balm on the pads of the dog's feet.
-Dr. Schechtor mentioned Musher’s Secret, and some pet parents prefer booties (just make sure to remove these when they’re inside, so they don’t trap heat).
+There are some strategies for avoiding burns, such as, again, taking dogs out for their walk earlier in the morning and keeping walks shorter.
+You can also rub a balm on the pads of your pup’s feet; Dr. Schechtor mentioned Musher’s Secretopens in new tab.
+Some pet parents prefer booties (just make sure to remove these when they’re inside, so they don’t trap heat).

 When barbecuing goes to the dogs